ziliangpeng/naoshima/instagram/NOTE.md

 You will produce a lot of content, and you will never be the best, there is no such thing as 'best' in content creation.

 But you can always find a lot of audience.

+## Migration Note - Nov 2017

+I did something I find interesting during this month.
+I needed to re-architect the whole system and adopt many new technology and best practices, e.g. better code reusability, storage service, single program multi users, docker deployment, etc.

+To achieve that, the system needed to be change one step at a time, to progress towards the end goal.
+Some steps are prerequisite of other steps, and the interesting part is to slowly change/roll-out stuff with a master plan.

+It always sounds cool to have a master plan.